Server Guide

 Published on March 22, 2026

-Why Uptime Kuma is a good starting point
+Why Uptime Kuma is a Good Starting Point

-HTTP and HTTPS endpoints
+HTTP and HTTPS Endpoints

-Track websites, APIs, login pages, and health endpoints with status code checks, keyword matching, and response time history.
+Monitor websites, APIs, login pages, and health endpoints with status code checks, keyword matching, and response time history.

-Ping for host reachability
+Ping for Host Reachability

-Keep an eye on self-hosted apps that are not public but still critical for your backups, queues, or admin tools.
+Keep an eye on self-hosted apps that are not public but still critical for backups, queues, or admin tools.

 services: